 Maintenance and Repair - Any work meant to remedy damage or deterioration of site elements or a structure or its appurtenances that involves no change in materials, dimensions, design, configuration, texture, surface coating, or visual appearance.
-A CA is not needed for regular maintenance and repair.
+A Certificate of Approval is not needed for regular maintenance and repair.
 This work may include cleaning, repainting, in-kind repairs, or yard maintenance.